 The Laser Interferometer Gravitational-Wave Observatory (LIGO) has as its goal the development of gravitational wave physics and astronomy.
 The LIGO Laboratory is managed by Caltech and MIT, and is funded by the National Science Foundation.
-It operates observatory sites equipped with laser interferometric detectors at Hanford, Washington and Livingston, Louisiana, which recently made the first confirmed detection of gravitational waves.
+It operates observatory sites equipped with laser interferometric detectors at Hanford, Washington and Livingston, Louisiana.
 A vigorous LIGO Laboratory R&D program supports the development of enhancements to the LIGO detector as well as astrophysical data analysis, and development of future detectors and detector technologies.

 Applications should include curriculum vitae, list of publications (with refereed articles noted), and the names, addresses, email addresses and telephone numbers of three or more references.
 Please attach a cover letter describing past experience and current and future research interests.
 Applicants should request that three or more letters of recommendations be sent directly to HR@ligo.caltech.edu (Electronic Portable Document Format (PDF) submittals are preferred).
 Consideration of applications happens continuously.

 - LIGO Scientific Collaboration (LSC) Job postings page.
 Lists LSC jobs and postdoctoral positions.
 To find LIGO Lab-specific positions, search for "LIGO Lab", "LIGO Hanford", "LIGO Livingston", "LIGO Caltech" or "LIGO MIT"

 - Caltech's Division of Physics, Math, and Astronomy (PMA) Postdoctoral listing page